vmware-archive/gpdb-sandbox-tutorials/README.md

 	This will start the gpfdist server with the data directory as its source, so that any external tables built will be able to poin to any files there firectly or via a wildcard.
 In this example, we will point to the file directly.

 	Now, we can create an Greenplum External Table to point directly to the data file.
 There is a pre-created shell-script to do this.
 The script removes the tables if it already exists and the creates an external table in the image of the playbyplay table create in an earlier step.

 	<img src="https://drive.google.com/uc?export=&id=0B5ncp8FqIy8VLXVIbkJwcnJJdjQ" width="800">

 	Type: `psql -f ext_table.sql` to run the shell-script.
  6. We can now load a native Greenplum table (playbyplay) by querying the external table directly and inserting the data.
 But first we will run a couple of quick tests to show a before and after look at the tables.
-Start psql by typing:
+	Start psql by typing:  `psql`
-	`psql`
 	Now, let's generate a count of the rows in the playbyplay table that was created earlier.
-At the psql prompt type:
-	`select count(*) from playbyplay;`
+	At the psql prompt type:  `select count(*) from playbyplay;`
 	This should return a count of 0 rows.
-If we run the same command against the external table we will get a count of the rows in our data file, type:
+If we run the same command against the external table we will get a count of the rows in our data file,
-	`select count(*) from ext_ playbyplay;`
+	Type:  `select count(*) from ext_playbyplay;`
 	This returns 47990 rows.
- 7. Load the data into Greenplum using a psql command, type:
+ 7. Load the data into Greenplum using a psql command,
-	`insert into playbyplay (select * from ext_ playbyplay);`
+    Type: `insert into playbyplay (select * from ext_ playbyplay);`
 	Since we are querying a file that is being accessed via gpfdist, the load happens in parallel across all segments of the Greenplum Database.
 Further scalability can be achieved by running multiple gpfdist instances and having multiple datafile.
-Once, the load is complete, we can check the count of rows in the playbyplay table again, type:
+Once, the load is complete, we can check the count of rows in the playbyplay table again,
-	`select count(*) from playbyplay;`
+	Type: `select count(*) from playbyplay;`
 	Now, it should report 47990 rows, or the same number from our data file.
  Log out of psql by typing: `\q` then press enter.